Something that can be an issue for golfers who are on a budget is the constant requirement to stock up on golf balls due to cost.

 To answer the question ‘do golf balls go bad?’ we have to say that the specific evidence is unclear as technically golf balls can last a long time.
 As we showed above, if terms of performance of the golf balls as long as the balls are in reasonable condition the actual performance shouldn’t be compromised too much.

 However your overall choice can all depend on your own specific needs when it comes to what you want out of the game.
-If you are always looking to get a competitive edge with no expense spared then new balls are probably a better fit for you with cheaper golf balls being a great way to save money.
+If you are always looking to get a competitive edge with no expense spared then new balls, especially the most expensive golf balls are probably a better fit for you with discount golf balls being a great way to save money.
 However, if you are a recreational golfer that wants golf balls that will last and if the performance dips slightly in the long term but can live with it then used golf balls are probably a better fit for you.